jacklowrie/.config/README.md

 ### MacOS
 1. copy this repo to $HOME folder (as `.config`).
-2. Use the included brewfile to install the tools (or manually install a subset)
-3. create a `.zshenv` in the home folder, and have it source this config.
+2. create a `.zshenv` in the home folder, and have it source this config.
     - see `macos.zshenv` for an example.
 All it does is manually set `$XDG` variables, then source the zshenv in this repo.
     - you can also set machine-specific environment variables here.